snovakovic/wiggle/README.md

   }
 ```

-### Examples of usage in Vue js
+### Examples of usage in Vue.js

-For example we will use Vue js and Vuex store plugin but similar approach can be taken with React and Redux.
-Or Angular.

 Basic premises is that we will have components that will need to be displayed only on desktop.
 We can easily hide them with media-queries and display none.
 Problem with hiding them like that is that components will
 still render and components code will still be executed which is far from ideal.

-With wiggle and v-if directive we can easily optimize that by not rendering components that is not used.
+With wiggle and v-if directive we can easily optimize that and render only components that are actually used on current screen layout.

 ```javascript
 // Update view.type reactive Vuex store state with wiggle